DevExpress-Examples/web-reporting-content-security-policy/README.md

 # Reporting for Web - Content Security Policy in Single-Page Applications (Angular, React, Vue)

 This repository contains sample Angular, React, and Vue projects with enabled Content Security Policy for DevExpress Reporting Components.
-Use this

 >[!Important]
 >Code in this example is not production-ready code.
 Use these projects as a testing playground, intended for experimenting with various CSP settings.